Sonu Sood

 In July 2016, he established the production house Shakti Sagar Productions, which is named after his father, Shakti Sagar Sood.
 In September 2020, Sood was chosen for the ‛SDG Special Humanitarian Action Award’ by the United Nations Development Programme (UNDP) for his humanitarian works during the COVID-19 pandemic.
 In June 2022, he launched his social media app called Explurger.

 Education

-Sonu Sood was educated at Sacred Heart School, Moga, and at Yeshwantrao Chavan College of Engineering (YCCE), Nagpur.
+Sonu Sood was educated at Sacred Heart School, Moga, Punjab and B.Tech in Electronics Engineering at Yeshwantrao Chavan College of Engineering (YCCE), Nagpur.

 Career

-In 1999, Sood was introduced to Tamil language films with Kallazhagar and Nenjinile.
+In 1999, Sood began his career through his first two Tamil language films, Kallazhagar and Nenjinile.
 He then appeared as an antagonist in the Telugu film Hands Up! in 2000.
 In 2001, he appeared in Majunu.
 He then began starring in Hindi films, with Shaheed-E-Azam, as Bhagat Singh in 2002.
 Sood earned recognition as Abhishek Bachchan's brother in Mani Ratnam's Yuva in 2004 and in Aashiq Banaya Aapne in 2005.

 In Tollywood, with the release of Super in 2005, he received greater recognition for his work.
 In this film, his co-star was Nagarjuna as a high-tech thief.
 His next film was Athadu.
 In 2006, he again portrayed the antagonist in Ashok.
 It was an average grosser, but by now he had become popular in Telugu films.